descope-sample-apps/flutter_sample_app_auth_func/README.md

 This sample app includes:

 - **App Client**: An example of how the client communicates with Descope.
 - **Auth Functions**: Demonstrations of various authentication functions supported by the Descope Flutter SDK.
+So far, we showcase: OAuth and OTP

 ## Getting Started